-Deuteronomy 15:7-11 - "If there be among you a poor man of one of thy brethren within any of thy gates in thy land which the LORD thy God giveth thee, thou shalt not harden thine heart, nor shut thine hand from thy poor brother:"
+Deuteronomy 15:7-11 - "If there be among you a poor man of one of thy brethren within any of thy gates in thy land which the LORD thy God giveth thee, thou shalt not harden your heart, nor shut your hand from your poor brother:"

 This Post: Please the Lord as a Christian

 The Christian Life

 God's Purpose For Us